mihuwis/design_patterns/README.md

 Test in [SingletonReflectionSafe](src/test/java/com/progresspoint/patterns/creational_patterns/singleton/SingletonReflectionSafeTest.java)
 shows then constructor will throw exception in this case.
 Reflection will wrap all the exception in InvocationTargetException, so this is exception I test in tests.
+🐜 Im not sure about testing against this exception thou.
+Is this good practise.
+If someone got any better idea please help me here.

 #### [Singleton Thread Safe](src/main/java/com/progresspoint/patterns/creational_patterns/singleton/SingletonThreadSafe.java)

 To make singleton thread safe we can use different strategies and methods.
-On is called double-checked locking optimization.
+On is called **double-checked locking optimization**.
 In getInstance() we use two checks.
 In case we have some threads passing by first condition they will be que up and only one instance will be created.
 Please check [Test](src/test/java/com/progresspoint/patterns/creational_patterns/singleton/SingletonReflectionSafeTest.java)